 Many children in the slums arrive at school each day having only had black tea for breakfast and with no prospect of lunch.
 Porridge and Rice provides each pupil with breakfast, lunch and fruit each school day.
 Children in the slums frequently do not receive enough Vitamin A, Iron, and Iodine which can lead to problems from blindness to cognitive impairment.
 Porridge and Rice meals are nutritionally balanced to ensure that each child receive the micronutrients necessary for healthy development.

 According to the WHO, 1 in 5 children die of diarrhoea in the slums before reaching the age of 5.
 Porridge and Rice runs a health and hygiene program to combat illnesses like diarrhoea and worms that are easy to cure, and if left untreated can lead to malnutrition even death.
 The charity also provides water, soap and disinfectant, and has set up regular cleaning programs and health training.
+Porridge and Rice has also launched a 1st Aid course to provide teachers and pupils with basic knowledge and prevent unnecessary deaths.

 Most teachers at schools in the slums have no more than a secondary school education.
 Many show great commitment and talent as teachers but simply cannot afford the fees to train as a teacher.
 Porridge and Rice identifies unqualified teachers with the potential to excel and sponsors them through university to get a Bachelor of Education.
+Porridge and Rice has supported 4 promising teachers during their training and has 1 newly qualified teacher who has completed their training.

 School buildings are typical slum buildings made with corrugated sheets attached to wooden frames.
 They are usually in poor condition and overcrowded.
 Few have electricity with many children learning by candle light when it is dark, and furniture is in very poor condition sometimes beyond repair.
 Porridge and Rice improves and maintains school facilities and furniture to create a learning environment conducive to learning.